 Hairpiece Systems With a Polymer Base

-There are other types of wigs and hairpieces constructed with a polymer base made of silicone or polyurethane to avoid slipping.
-This type of material offers more durability, tends to last longer and is less expensive.
+Other types of wigs and hairpieces are constructed with a polymer base made of silicone or polyurethane to avoid slipping.
+This type of material offers more durability, tends to last longer, and is less expensive.

 On the downside, rubber-like bases can appear unnatural and trap more heat.

 These types of wigs and hairpieces should not be worn under any circumstance after a hair transplant surgery.
-According to Dr.U, the added weight of the polymer base will shift the angles of the inserted grafts which will undermine the appearance of the final outcome.
+According to Dr.U, the added weight of the polymer base will shift the angles of the inserted grafts, which will undermine the appearance of the outcome.